clearlinux/clear-linux-documentation/source/clear-linux/tutorials/azure/azure.rst

       Figure 2: :guilabel:`Microsoft Device Login - Azure CLI`

 #.
 Once you enter the authentication code, the website changes to a screen to
    enter your existing Microsoft Azure credentials.

 #.
 Log in with your existing MS Azure account credentials.
 Once complete, the
-   browser screen changes again as shown in figure 3, telling you that you have signed in to the Microsoft Cross-platform Command Line Interface application on your device and you can close the window.
+   browser screen changes again as shown in figure 3.
+The screen shows you have signed into the Microsoft Cross-platform Command Line Interface application on your device and you can close the window.

    .. figure:: figures/azure-3.png
       :scale: 50 %
       :alt: Microsoft Azure Cross-platform CLI

       Figure 3: :guilabel:`Microsoft Azure Cross-platform CLI`

 The MS Azure CLI 2.0 interface is now active using your existing MS Azure account credentials.